 Sadly, the condition of our seas in general is deteriorating.
 Overfishing and destructive fishing (using dynamite, cyanide, etc.) are two major factors causing the decline.
 Poorly-managed tourism as well as climate change make matters worse.

-If not addressed properly and immediately, things will definitely not get any better and will only lead to the total destruction of the marine life.
+If not addressed properly and immediately, things will definitely not get any better and will only lead to the total destruction of the marine life in the Philippines.
 Presently, the government has laws and programs aiming to protect the country’s natural resources.
 Let’s just hope the laws are implemented strictly and everyone learns to cooperate.